anipin/Project_GCData/CodeBook.md

 - Colnames with "mean" and "std" are extracted along with subject and activity columns to form new dataset -> extractedData
 - Activity column is replaced with info from activityLabels Data
 - Acronyms in variable names in `extractedData`, like 'Acc', 'Gyro', 'Mag', 't' and 'f' are replaced with descriptive labels such as 'Accelerometer', 'Gyroscpoe', 'Magnitude', 'Time' and 'Frequency'.
-- `tidyData` is created as with average for each activity and subject of `extractedData`.
+- `tidyData` is created with average for each activity and subject of `extractedData`.

 ##Output Data Set